 3rd generation sensor which counts incoming and outgoing footfall through optical sensors.
 Data we process consists of sensor ID, date and time, number of in / out.
 We do not process video images!

 - Wi-Fi/ Bluetooth counters

 This sensor registers all passers-by and / or visitors who have a device with them and have Wi-Fi and / or Bluetooth enabled (the device regularly sends probe requests).
-Data we process consists of sensor ID, date and time, MAC-address and signal strength.
+Data we process consists of sensor ID, date and time, pseudonymised MAC-address, signal strength and status.

 N.B.
 Our measuring systems do not capture any other data.
-We hash the MAC addresses irreversibly and are therefore pseudonymised.
-We remove the original MAC address of your device from our sensors and systems.
-The further analysis of this data by us is done with the pseudonymised data.
+On our sensor the MAC-addresses are hashed irreversibly and are therefore pseudonymised.
+The pseudonymised data are send to our servers.
+In addition we truncate the hashed MAC-address, to avoid any traceability to the original MAC-address.
+The further analysis of this data is done with the truncated and hashed data.
 Our clients receive only aggregated analytical data and no personal data.